January 2, 2015

-Are energy vampires stealing all your hard earned money?
+Are energy vampires stealing all your hard-earned money?

-An energy vampire is a device which continues to gobble electricity when not in use, on standby mode, or completely switched off, while being plugged in.
+An energy vampire is a device that continues to gobble electricity when not in use, on standby mode, or completely switched off, while being plugged in.
 This continuous consumption of energy causes wastage and increases your energy bills.
 Energy conservation is an important thing today as it directly impacts the environment.
 A recent report has indicated that 32 percent of all greenhouse gas emissions in the United States in 2012 were caused by electricity generation.

 Dependency on Electricity Grows

 When we compare our household electrical appliances today with those of 50 years ago, we observe that we are much more dependent on them.
-There is equipment like computers, computer-controlled washing machines, microwave ovens, dishwashers, and smart-phones, which have made life easier but have certainly contributed towards an increase in energy consumption.
+There is equipment like computers, computer-controlled washing machines, microwave ovens, dishwashers, and smart-phones, which have made life easier but have certainly contributed to an increase in energy consumption.
 All these devices continue to use energy even when on standby mode and thus inflate our electricity bills.
 To get a perspective about energy vampires, an air conditioner in standby mode consumes about 1 watt, whereas a TV consumes a whooping 43 watts when switched off.
 All this adds up to a large amount of energy wasted by each household.

 How to Reduce Energy Waste